ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 ### [[Phylogenetics]]

+> What characteristics help us explain the structure of the *[[Yersinia pestis|Y. pestis]]* phylogeny?

-The nomenclature used to described the phylogeny of *[[Yersinia pestis|Y. pestis]]* has become increasingly complex recent years.
+The nomenclature used to described the phylogeny of *[[Yersinia pestis|Y. pestis]]* has become increasingly complex in recent years.
 This complexity arises because plague is categorized based not just on a few traits, but on a vast assortment of historical, ecological, biochemical, and molecular characteristics.

+#### Molecular Divergences

 Arguably the most important molecular event is the [[Big Bang Polytomy]], from which arose four monophyletic clades: Branches 1-4 (Figure @fig:fig_divtree_all).
 All lineages that diverged prior to this multifurcation are grouped into [[Branch 0]].
 The associated branch number of a *[[Yersinia pestis|Y. pestis]]* strain thus serves as a prefix before a clade designation.